12 string guitar tuned to 5ths

 Finally - you've got to give them a chance.
 Use them for a month and you'll be surprised how quickly you'll forget you're wearing them.

-This means I can use it like a plectrum - holding it between thumb and 1st finger to enable plectrum-like downstrokes.
+This means I can use it like a plectrum occasionally - holding it between thumb and 1st finger to enable plectrum-like downstrokes.

 Boiling strings